Skip to main content Skip to accessibility

 Respondent

-If the outcome of the investigation recommends formal action through the disciplinary policy, this includes an appeal process for the respondent.
+If the outcome of the investigation recommends formal action through the disciplinary policy, then the right to appeal will be applicable against the outcome of any formal hearings that take place under the disciplinary procedure.

 Roles and responsibilities during this procedure